tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Time manipulation

-Clocks (time providers), time points (how much time has passed since the start of the clock) and duration ().
+Clocks (time providers), time points (how much time has passed since the start of the clock) and duration.
 Type safe manipulation of time.

 Some added in C++11, more in C++14 and C++20.
 See more [here](https://en.cppreference.com/w/cpp/chrono).